athompson-IDM/sphere_sampling/README.md

 ## Uniformly random sampling of sphere of volume 1

 This is where we uniformly randomly sample a sphere of volume 1 in dimension N.  We only measure x_1 for each sample.
 That is, for each sample, we record the value of the sampled point's coordinate in dimension 1.
 The sphere has N-1 other dimensions, and thus each random sample has N-1 other coordinates.
 We throw those other N-1 coordinates away.
-Then, we plot the distribution of values of x_1.
+Then, we plot the distribution of values of x_1 across all thes random samples we've taken.
 The choice of x_1 is arbitrary; any other coordinate x_j would do for performing the measurements, and the illustration would be the same.

+What you'll see is that as N gets larger, the distribution of x_1 starts to look like a normal distribution.

 If you run [sphere_sampling.m](sphere_sampling.m) (Matlab script), it will generate the following figures: